mir4ef/mea2n/README.md

 **Note 1**: You need to build the application before trying to open it in a browser.
 To do so you can run `npm run build`.

 **Note 2**: The sever has a rate limiter.
-The default is 300 requests per 30 minutes.
+The default is 300 requests per 30 minutes per user.
 You can control these settings by setting the environmental variables `MAX_REQUESTS` (integer - e.g. `100` for 100 requests per window) and/or `WINDOW_MINUTES` (integer - e.g. `5` for 5 minutes windows) when you start your sever.

 <a name="lite-server"></a>
 #### Lite server